Manifolds and cobordisms

 Stable Homotopy theory

-The Thom spectrum is a connective spectrum whose associated infinite loop space is the classifying space for cobordism:
+The universal real Thom spectrum MO is a connective spectrum whose associated infinite loop space is the classifying space for cobordism:

 In particular, is naturally identified with the set of cobordism classes of closed -manifolds.